More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 However, there is still plenty of room for this theory to be tested with dogs.

-A lack of research hasn’t stopped pet parents, though, as some have suggested that it’s a helpful tool, and others haven’t had any significant changes.
+A lack of research hasn’t stopped pet parents, though, as some have suggested that it’s a helpful tool, while others haven’t seen any significant changes.

 In 2018, a study of providing dogs with CBD oil suggested a decrease in inflammation and pain associated with osteoarthritis.